 - Have an overall grade point average of at least 3.0 in undergraduate coursework

-- Hold a bachelor's degree from an accredited insitution
+- Hold a bachelor's degree from an accredited institution

 WMU has a new online graduate application system that allows all students (domestic and international) to submit required information into one system.
 General application information for the University, as well as specific requirements for individual programs, are captured into this system.

-Applicants are asked to include some program-specific information, with a summary for these requirements for the Master of International Development found here.
+Applicants are asked to include some program-specific information, with a summary for these requirements for the Master of International Development found in the Graduate Catalog.
 Applicants are encouraged to bookmark this information for quick reference while working through the graduate application process.